Eight beautiful New Year’s poems

 To celebrate New Year's Eve and New Year's Day we've collected some of our favourite New Year poems, from famous poems such as 'Auld Lang Syne', to lesser-known works about welcoming in the new year.

 If you love poetry, don't miss our edit of the best poetry books.
+Robert Burns fans should also take a look at some of our favourite poetry collections by modern Scottish poets.

 New Year